 For this edition, I have edited every piece anew from the original editions, to give a strictly authentic text.
-Sor fingered them all, and this edition gives only Sor’s fingering.
+Sor fingered them all, and this edition is urtext and gives only Sor’s fingering.
 I have not added any new fingering (except some o’s to show open strings, and a very few elucidatory fingerings).

 Rob MacKillop has kindly recorded all these sixteen pieces on Youtube, from this Tecla book.
 Here are nos.
 1 through 4:

 Nos.
 9 through 12:

 Teachers may care to note that while it is today considered perfectly permissible to make frequent use of the ring finger (a) of the right hand, Sor himself seldom used that finger except in four-note chords, as he explained at length in his method.
 So, when playing the pieces in this book, I personally find it easiest to follow Sor’s example and to use the ring finger only in chords, not in melodic passages.

 It is also clear from his method that he used the right hand thumb proportionately a great deal more, and on higher strings, than we are used to today, something which lutenists are accustomed to.
 So, you could play melodic passages like those in no. 11 in this book with the right hand thumb and index finger in alternation.
 It’s easy: try it!

 There are only a couple of ornaments in the pieces in this book, and they can be considered as optional.
 Slurs also, at this early stage, can be considered as optional.